aleksandarsusnjar/graphql-wg/rfcs/SafeNavigationAndRefactoring.md

 ### New client + legacy server

-For clients do not have runtime discovery and rely on queries written before runtime there are no issues as they would be written specifically for a version of the server and would use the correct feature set.
+For clients that do not have runtime discovery and rely on queries written before runtime there are no issues as they would be written specifically for a version of the server and would use the correct feature set.